mahdifox/Linux-Tools/README.md

 # My Repository
-some of my files and scripts puts here for further usage. every one's free to use. every comments or bug problems are welcome warmly.
+some of my files and scripts put here for further usage. everyone's free to use. every comment or bug problems are welcome warmly.

 So far <br/>
 synchronize script added <br/>